thephamiliar/CS144/Project3/project3-indexer/README.txt

-Our index is built just on ItemID, because ItemID is the primary key, thus just indexing the ItemID is enough to organize the entire database.
+Our index is built just on ItemID and the item’s name, because these are the terms we want to look up quickly to output in our search results.
+For the keywords in the inverted index, we concatenated the item’s name, categories, and description as these are where we want to search for keywords.